 Read the article here.

-Thursday January 13 at 7pmpages: a book store 904 Manhattan Ave.
+pages: a book store 904 Manhattan Ave.
 Manhattan Beach, CA

 I spoke with McLean Robbins of the smart and very useful lifestyle site Gal Time on whether or not a woman should propose to a man.
 Given the many change-ups in the realm that is female and male romance, part of me would like to answer in the affirmative.
 However, “Nay” is my final answer…with good reason.
 Read the article here.

 ‘Tis the season of the holiday tip.
-I spoke with the Murrysville Star in Pennsylvania about guidelines for holiday gratuity giving, including the usefulness of cash, giving compliments instead of a tip (a big Don’t) and how to avoid naked money.
+I spoke with the Murrysville Star about guidelines for holiday gratuity giving, including the usefulness of cash, giving compliments instead of a tip (a big Don’t) and how to avoid naked money.

 Read the article here.